What Is a Common Law Marriage in Saskatchewan?

 It is possible to have one spouse move out without a separation agreement, and it may be important to move out for safety reasons if there has been family violence.
 Meeting with a lawyer to discuss the next best steps in your unique situation is critical to understanding the consequences of moving out of the family home and how best to protect your interests.

-Is There a Way a Couple Can Avoid Being Considered a Common Law Marriage?
+Is There a Way a Couple Can Avoid Being Considered Common Law Spouses?

-How Can I Prove I Was in a Common Law Marriage?
+How Can I Prove I Was in a Common Law Relationship?

 Sometimes a third party might need proof of your common law spousal relationship (for example, the Canada Revenue Agency).
 One document that can be used as evidence of a common law relationship is a cohabitation agreement that was written and signed when the couple began living together.
 The common law spousal relationship can also be proven in a number of other ways such as: